Skip to content

 Programming Skills: Strong skills in at least one language (Python, Java, C++)

-Projects: Open source contributions or personal projects (highly valued)
+Open Source: Contributions to open source projects (highly valued)

 Communication: Strong communication skills in English